Lexus GX Performance

 Acceleration and Power

-- "… the GX 460's potent 301-horsepower V8, responsive and smooth-shifting 6-speed automatic transmission and proper 2-speed transfer case combine to make short work of most any task on most any surface." -- Kelley Blue Book
+- "On the other hand, the GX 460's 301-horsepower V8, smooth-shifting 6-speed automatic transmission and 2-speed transfer case can tackle rutted terrain and tow up to 6,500 pounds." -- Kelley Blue Book

 Handling and Braking